 Practical suggestions for incontinence issues

-- Change pads frequently and as required.
+- Change pads as required.

 - Clothing with velcro fasteners or elasticised waistbands may be easier to manage than clothing with zippers or buttons.

 - Choose machine-washable garments that don’t require ironing.

 - Protective garments (for example, plastic or rubber garments) may cause rashes if they contact the skin.
 Check the fit of protective garments and adjust if necessary.

 Toileting suggestions for carers of people with incontinence

 - Consider aids such as a raised toilet or a wall-mounted grab bar if the person is unsteady on their feet.
 Remove floor mats and make sure the seat is securely fastened to the toilet.

 - Don’t rush the person while they are on the toilet.
 Music can help create a calm and unhurried atmosphere.

 - Run a tap or give the person water to sip if they have trouble urinating.